ArcaTop APY 4.21%

 How Much Is Your Bank's Savings Rate Costing You?

-Rates current as of · Updated monthly
+Rates current as of · Updated weekly

 Big bank savings rates at a glance

 Standard savings APY, top-tier savings product, advertised top-tier APY, and monthly fee for the five largest US retail banks.
-All rates as of April 2026.
+All rates as of June 15, 2026.

 Calculate your exact number